KadirAygumus/KadirAygumus-Assignment-1/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to my CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a book management project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.